CSC207-2022F-UofT/course-project-group-140-q-a-forum/README.md

 Every class in our project has only one responsibility.
 Every non-attributive data
 - Open and Closed Principle:
 \
-Our project align with the pinciple, as the program is easily modifiable.
+Our project align with the principle, as the program is easily modifiable.
 - Liskov Substitution Principle:
 \
 Our subclasses do not alter the behavior of the general inherited behavior.
 Therefore, we can safely substitute objects of the super classes by the subclasses.